citizenship by investment

 Here are the key aspects of the D2 Freelancer Visa:

 Suppose your company’s services are delivered remotely to clients located outside Portugal.
-Alternative options, such as the D8 Digital Nomad Visa, are worth considering.
-Please note that, for the D8 Visa, your income must be four times the Portuguese minimum salary, which is €3,280.00.
+Alternative options like the Portugal D8 Visa (Digital Nomad Visa) are worth considering.
+Please note that for the D8 Visa, your income must be four times the Portuguese minimum salary, which is €3,280.00.

 What are the benefits of the Portugal D2 Visa?